Shockwave Parts

 Example:

-Note: Only use this if you're bleeding through a bleed fitting (a standard M5 brake bleed fitting should work).
-If you're using a compression tool or doing a hand bleed, just use the base depth.
+Note: Only use this when bleeding through a proper fitting (a standard M5 brake bleed fitting should work).
+If you are using the compression tool or doing a hand bleed, use the base depth.

 Resources